mio780308/androidimagepicker/README.md

 Android multiple image picker
 ==================

-An image picker that supports multiple image choosing operation for android platform.
+This is an image gallery activity that supports multiple image choosing operation for android platform.

 - requires android compatibility library v7 to build